maxcl10/FcUffheimNg4/README.md

 # Football Web Site

-This is a web site developped for local football clubs.
+This is an open soure web site developed for local football clubs.
+The project started few years ago, when I needed to learn Angular 2.
+I was looking for a simple project is order to practice.
+At that time, I was playing for the FC Uffheim footabll team and therefore decided to create a website.

 ## Multi tenant